oduameh/Hyper-docs/DIDs.md

   --header 'Accept: application/json'
 ```

-The result should show an empty list, as no DIDs exist on this Cloud agent instance.
+The result shows an empty list because this Cloud agent instance has no DIDs yet.

-### Create the Cloud agent managed DID using DID registrar endpoint
+### Create a Cloud agent-managed DID

-The DID controller can create a new DID by sending a [DID document](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#did-document) template to the Agent.
-Since key pairs are generated and managed by the Cloud agent, DID controller only has to specify the key `id`, `purpose` (`authentication`, `assertionMethod`, etc.), and optional `curve` (`secp256k1`, `Ed25519`, `X25519`).
-If the `curve` is omitted, the agent uses the `secp256k1` curve by default.
+Send a [DID document](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#did-document) template to the DID registrar endpoint.
+Because the Cloud agent generates and stores the key pairs, the DID controller only provides each key `id`, `purpose` (`authentication`, `assertionMethod`, and so on), and an optional `curve` (`secp256k1`, `Ed25519`, or `X25519`).
+When `curve` is omitted, the agent uses `secp256k1` by default.

 ```shell
 curl --location --request POST 'http://localhost:8080/cloud-agent/did-registrar/dids' \